huntdatacenter/docs/docs/patch-notes.md

 ::: details Administer science

-<h3>Major changes</h3>
+<h3>Major changes</h3><br>

+**Storage reduction**

+- Lab coordinators can now request reduction in their storage volume sizes.

-**Tape backup**
+**Tape backup updates**

-Service redefined.
-We have updated the service desk order template and added information on our web pages about tape backup and what it is.
-Update to service agreements will be introduced before summer.
+- We have updated the service desk order template and expanded information on our web pages about the tape backup service.

 **Surveys**

 We have started collecting surveys for onboarding feedback.
 Aim is to improve user experience accors all roles.
 More feedback surveys will follow in near future.

-**Volume resize**

-We are now able to decrease the size of your volume if requested.

 **Improved price calculator**

 We have made many visual and practical changes.
 Cost prediction is now more accurate and gives clearer overview of individual costs.

-<h3>Minor changes</h3>
+<h3>Minor changes</h3><br>

+**Price list updates**

-- New GPU added to the [price list](/administer-science/prices/pricelist).
+- The new GPU type (nvidia.rtx.pro.600) is added to the [price list](/administer-science/prices/pricelist).

 :::

 ::: details Govern science

-<h3>Major changes</h3>
+<h3>Major changes</h3><br>

-**Updated Statement of Applicability**

-The Statement of Applicability (SoA) is the document in which we specify the ISO control objectives applied to our certification.
-We have updated the document to include ISO/IEC 27701:2025 controls (v.5.2).
+**Statement of Applicability (SoA) updates**

+- We have updated our [Statement of Applicability](/govern-science/compliance/certificates#statement-of-applicability-soa) to include ISO/IEC 27701:2025 controls (v.5.2).
-**Updated our Policies**

-Quality policy, Security and privacy management policy and Security and privacy policies.
+**Policies updates**

-The affiliation has been updated from the Department of Public Health and Nursing to the Faculty of Medicine and Health Sciences.
+- Our affiliation has been updated from the Department of Public Health and Nursing to the Faculty of Medicine and Health Sciences at NTNU.
+These changes are reflected in our [policy documents](/govern-science/policies/).

 **Tingweek**

-The next Tingweek will be held from June 2 to 3.
-It will last two days, as we have merged the Admin meeting with the financial meeting.
+- The Financial Ting will be merged with the Admin Ting from Tingweek #18.
+Resolutions will from now be announced in the Admin Ting.

-<h3>Minor changes</h3>
+<h3>Minor changes</h3><br>

-**Updated ISO certification**
+**ISO updates**

-New certificate are uploaded under [certificates](/govern-science/compliance/certificates#iso-iec-27001-certificate).
+- This years certificates are uploaded under the [certificates](/govern-science/compliance/certificates) section.

-**Agreements**

-Lab deletion order - We have added tape presevation to the order (v.1.6).

-**Organization access**

-We have updated the form field identifiers and additionally included the country(v1.4).
+**Agreement updates**

+- Our [Lab deletion order](/administer-science/agreements/downloads#lab-deletion-order) is expanded with a "Tape preservation" section that allows labs to automatically order long-term preservation of their lab data when they end their subscription (v1.6).

+- We have tried to clarify the input fields in our [Organizational access request form][/administer-science/agreements/downloads#organizational-access-request-form) to simplify the Data processor and Services agreement process (v1.4).

 :::